This integration retrieves vehicle information and actuates remote services provided by Subaru STARLINK (currently only available in USA and Canada).

-Currently, this integration only provides the Sensor platform.
 Subaru has deployed two generations of telematics, Gen 1 and Gen 2.
-The latter offers much more vehicle information.
-Use the tables below to determine which sensors are available to your vehicle.
+The latter offers more vehicle sensor information and additional remote capabilities.
+Use the table below to determine your vehicle’s telematics generation and capabilities.

 |Model||Gen 1||Gen 2|